ADVERTISING

 The works reflect the international exchange: Dutchman Fredie Beckmans left small Buddhas in the forest, Ri Eung Woo from South Korea created a labyrinth of acorns, and Serihban Köksal Kurt documented the entire workshop in an artistic diary.

-Global movement with Darmstadt character
+World movement with Darmstadt influence

 (DARMSTADT – RED/PM)